HsuShihHsueh/build-a-own-website/README.md

 ##
-if you want to kenow clearly about the process, welcome to watch my youtube channel.
+if you want to know clearly about the process, welcome to watch my youtube channel.